-The City is delaying penalties to property tax payments for Edmontonians experiencing major financial difficulties due to the health emergency.
+The tax levy for municipal and education property taxes has decreased by 2% for commercial owners.
+The City is also delaying penalties to property tax payments for Edmontonians experiencing major financial difficulties due to the health emergency.
 Tax notices will be mailed in May and no late fees will be charged to tax payments made by August 31.
 Edmontonians who are able to pay their property taxes on schedule are encouraged to do so to help keep the City of Edmonton running during these challenging times.

 The City is recommending to the Alberta Utility Commissions and utility partners a deferral period to defer payments up to 90 days, from March 18 to June 18.
 No interest, penalties or service cut-offs will occur during this period.

 Please note, deferrals are not automatic.
 Contact your utility directly for more information.